leddt/homepage/readme.md

 Backend
 -------

 Some features require making requests to urls that do not allow cross-origin requests.
 To get around that, I built a really basic proxy.
 It's probably really buggy, but it seems to work for my use cases.

-The current setup works on Windows Azure.
-For other hosts, you would need to set it up so that requests to /proxy.js are handled by nodejs.
+The current setup works on Windows Azure and when running `grunt server`.
+For other hosts, you would need to set it up so that requests to /proxy.js are handled by the nodejs script (it will work as a connect middleware, or standalone).